zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 	![](images/300/i5.png)

-- Edit pump parameters and update the target IP address.
+- Edit pump parameters and update the target IP address (field ***OG1***).
 Also note/read other highlighted parameters.  **Note the use of linux 'vi' editor to update, which requires specific keys to navigate:**
 	- **Enter the following:** `edit params dirprm/PAMER.prm`
 	- **Use the arrow keys on your keyboard to navigate**
-	- **To set insert mode:** `i to insert (above keys no longer navigate), [ESC] to get out of insert mode`
+	- **To set insert mode:** `i to insert IP address (above keys no longer navigate), [ESC] to get out of insert mode`
 	- **To delete characters:** `x`
 	- **To save and exit:** `first :, then x`

 	![](images/300/i6.png)

 - Start new extract process and confirm process are running.
-Stop RAMER (from last Lab).
 	- **Enter the following:** `start *`  This starts all processes
 	- **Enter the following:** `info all` note you may need to wait a few seconds
-	- **Stop Replicat:** `stop RAMER`
 	- **Confirm status:** `info all`
 	- **! will repeat last command**